-When people Google search for a specific agent, the first results in Google should be your company’s mortgage website.
+When people Google search for a specific agent, the first result in Google should be your company’s mortgage website.

 But besides searchability, adding bio pages for your loan officers humanizes your team and gives your audience real faces to the names.
-This creates first impression on your audience that there are real people behind your firm and that this is a trust worth site.
+This creates the first impression on your audience that there are real people behind your firm and that this is a trustworthy site.

 I’ve said this before, but having a website that doesn’t talk about its employees at all is suspicious.